MarcosBianchii/tic-tac-toe/README.md

 When a client connects, handles it's connection through a thread in a thread pool.
 The server is responsible for managing the game state and sending updates to the clients.
 Only one game can be played at a time.

-It is responsible for the following tasks:
-- Managing the game state.
-- Sending updates to both clients when a move is made.
-- Handling disconnections.

 ```sh
 cargo run --bin server -- <PORT>
 ```